tschellenbach/Stream-Framework/docs/settings.rst

 Settings
 ========

 .. note:: Settings currently only support Django settings.
-To add support for Flask or other frameworks simply change feedly.settings.py
+To add support for Flask or other frameworks simply change stream_framework.settings.py

 Redis Settings
 **************

-**FEEDLY_REDIS_CONFIG**
+**STREAM_REDIS_CONFIG**

-The settings for redis, keep here the list of redis servers you want to use for feedly storage
+The settings for redis, keep here the list of redis servers you want to use as feed storage

 Defaults to

 .. code-block:: python

-    FEEDLY_REDIS_CONFIG = {
+    STREAM_REDIS_CONFIG = {
         'default': {
             'host': '127.0.0.1',
             'port': 6379,